aroberge/reeborg-world-creation/searching/graph.md

 ```

 The Python function `get_neighbours()` is a wrapper of a corresponding
-JavaScript function which we describe in the next section.
+JavaScript function which we use in the next section.

 ## JavaScript version